fbpx

 There are two direct ways to invest in a single premium plan:

 Many people are not aware that they can get a tax rebate for contributing to a Supplementary Retirement Scheme (SRS) account.
-The SRS funds can be used to invest in a Single Premium (yes, only Single premium!) insurance plan that allows one to receive an income ideally after the retirement of Age 62.
+The SRS funds can be used to invest in a Single Premium (yes, only Single premium!)
+SRS endowment insurance plan that allows one to receive an income ideally after the retirement of Age 62.

 I’ve written about this before, but it’s worth repeating: The CPF system is a good one.
 The returns are very competitive for the low risk there’s a variety of options to optimise it to make it work harder for you.